Table of Contents ×

 If you want to see examples of our videos, please head to our portfolio page.
 You can find most of the videos we made there.

-To see detailed data and reference for explainer video duration, read our article on how to write a great explainer video script.
+To see detailed data and references for explainer video duration, read our article on how to write a great explainer video script.

 These speaking rates are good for a normal presentation; it takes some time for a person to hear and process data, so by increasing your average speaking rate, you actually don’t help your viewers.